JMendi2021/final-year-project/README.md

 ---

-Due to the GitLab push limit of 400mb, a private GitHub repository (this) has been made to record history and code access.
+Due to the GitLab push limit of 400mb, a [GitHub repository](https://github.com/JMendi2021/final-year-project) has been made to record history and code access.

 There are a total of **four executable files** in this project, each linking to their corresponding section to how to run them, these are: